bomonike/bomonike.github.io/copilots.md

    6. Notice that <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat">"GitHub Copilot Chat"</a> is also installed automatically.
    7. Exit VS Code and re-open it.

-1. Make the Status bar appear in View > Appearance.
+1. Make the Status bar appear in menu: View > Appearance.

 ### Open AI Chat